QubitProducts/slapdash/README.md

 ### `find(array, callback, thisArg)`

-Where available, this will call `Array::find`.
+Where available, this will call [`Array.prototype.find`][mdn-Array-find].
 Otherwise, this provides its own implementation.

   - This only supports arrays, not objects.
 Use `objectFind` instead.